Weinert, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Weinert has a humid subtropical climate, Cfa on climate maps.

 History

 Weinert is named for Senator Ferdinand C. Weinert of Seguin.
 It was founded upon the 1906 construction of the Wichita Valley Railroad.
 The community experienced a major storm in 1909.
-A 1910 fire destroyed businesses for about a city block.
-The town's population exceeded 500 by 1940.
+A 1910 fire destroyed businesses for approximately one city block.
+The town's population exceeded 500 by 1940, though the number declined in succeeding decades due to changes in agricultural techniques and transportation.